lithos13/FalckCase/README.md

-2. The following step is to obtain the list with the information of
+2. The following step is to obtain the list with the information of:

 ![image](https://github.com/lithos13/FalckCase/assets/68198144/1e04d6b8-56be-4aab-b170-f1a7099e5ddc)